Anne de Montmorency, 1st Duke of Montmorency: Grand tour

-At Bayonne in June 1565, the court met up with the duque de Alba (duke of Alba) representing the Spanish king Philip II.
+At Bayonne in June 1565, the court met up with the duke of Alba representing the Spanish king Philip II.
 In a grand council on 30 June, Montmorency made an argument in favour of the toleration policy the crown was following, arguing it on the grounds that the alternative was civil war, which could present great dangers to the crown.

 When the court arrived at Blois it was joined by Navarre's mother the queen of Navarre, Coligny and Lorraine.
 The court then proceeded to Moullins where Catherine engineered a reconciliation in the Montmorency-Lorraine feud.
 On 27 January 1566 Coligny was declared to be innocent of any involvement in the assassination of the duc.
 Montmorency was compelled to reconcile with Lorraine, while Coligny was to reconcile with the Guise.
 Oaths were exchanged that the participants would not attempt to harm each other.
 The young duc de Guise himself was not present at these exchanges, and when he did arrive at court in February, Montmorency departed in anger, which demonstrated the accords to be somewhat hollow.
 With this at least nominally accomplished, the court took two final steps on their tour before re-entering the capital on 1 May 1566.

 Around this time, as a reward for his loyal service to the crown, Montmorency received the elevation of his second son, Damville to the Marshalate.
 Alba was unimpressed by the high favour Montmorency was in, and reported it back disapprovingly to Philip II.

 The rivalry between the Montmorency and Lorraine families placed Catholic nobles in the south west in a difficult position, as for example Cardinal d'Armagnac who had to balance his responsibilities as a subordinate to Montmorency in Languedoc, with his ties of clientage to the Cardinal of Lorraine.
 As a result many of these men withdrew from their affiliation with grandees entirely.

-Despite his long record of anti-Protestantism, Montmorency was not excluded from the paranoid fears of some Catholics reported by Claude Haton, who observed that many felt the king, queen mother and Constable were all secret Protestants, as that could be the only explanation for the peace they had established and were enforcing across France.
+Despite his long record of anti-Protestantism, Montmorency was not excluded from the paranoid fears of some Catholics reported by Claude Haton, who observed that many felt the king, queen mother, and Constable were all secret Protestants, as that could be the only explanation for the peace they had established and were enforcing across France.